andybridger/andybridger.github.io/work.md

 - Conducted statistical analysis and authored the Australian Performance of Manufacturing Index every month, which provides a timely indicator for business and government agencies on the manufacturing sector in Australia

+- Developed code to incorporate the Ai Group Style Guide and logo into charts created in R